Japan Visa from Dubai: Tourist & Visit Visa Guide 2026

 Key Takeaways

-- UAE nationals can enter Japan visa-free for up to 30 days — no application needed
+- UAE nationals can enter Japan visa-free for up to 90 days (extended from 30 days on 1 July 2025; ePassport holders, subject to passport registration)

 - British, American, Canadian, and Australian passport holders are also visa-free for up to 90 days

-- Indian and Pakistani passport holders in Dubai must apply for a tourist visa at the Japan Embassy in Abu Dhabi
+- Indian and Pakistani passport holders in Dubai must obtain a visa, applied through VFS Global in Dubai

 - UAE residency does not change your visa requirement — only your passport nationality matters